bibekghimire/literaturepost/readme.md

 This project `literaturepost' is a Django-based web application for publishing Literature posts.
 CRUD for Poem, Gajal, Story.

 For User management only the register user with privileges can create other users.

-## features
-- REST API with django_rest_framework
-- User registration (from authnticated user only)
-- Customized User Roles
-- Customized User Dashboard Support
-- CRUD operations for Poem, Gajal, Stroy

-## tech stack
-- **Backend:** Django, Django REST Framework
-- **Database:** PostgreSQL/SqLite

 ## Getting Started
 ### clone the repo
 ```bash
 git clone https://github.com/bibekghimire/literaturepost.git
 cd literaturepost
 ```

-### create and activate virtual environment
+## Create and Activate Virtual Environment
 ```bash
 python -m venv venv
 #windows